 Planned Parenthood Elevates Interim CEO Alexis McGill Johnson To Permanent Status

-Planned Parenthood has named interim president and CEO Alexis McGill Johnson as its new permanent leader, in a bid to bring stability to the health care provider that has come under repeated attacks by conservative groups.
+Planned Parenthood has named interim President and CEO Alexis McGill Johnson as its new permanent leader in a bid to bring stability to the health care provider that has come under repeated attacks by conservative groups.

 McGill Johnson will continue to lead both Planned Parenthood Federation of America and the organization's advocacy arm, the Planned Parenthood Action Fund.

-McGill Johnson has been Planned Parenthood's interim leader for almost a year, taking up the position after the abrupt removal of its former president, Leana Wen, who was removed last summer after less than 12 months in the top role.
+McGill Johnson has been Planned Parenthood's interim leader for almost a year.
+She took over the position following the abrupt removal of its former president, Leana Wen, last summer after less than 12 months in the top role.

 Wen cited "philosophical differences" between her and members of Planned Parenthood's board of directors.
 But there were also questions about her leadership style and whether Wen, who had been Baltimore's public health commissioner, was the best fit for the job.